zami45/JS_WriteUp/Understanding of This/Understanding of THIS.md

 }
 ```

-just keep in mind that this inside a function refers to global object.It is a default behaviour of THIS keyword.This
+just keep in mind that THIS inside a function refers to global object.It is a default behaviour of THIS keyword.This
 behaviour can be changed with the help of NEW keyword.I shall explain it later.But for now keep in mind that THIS
 refers to global object (window object) by default.Any global variable becomes a property of global object.We can
 access any global variable through THIS keyword.